Maintaining your home may take up too much time, but consider other not-so-obvious reasons you can’t keep up with cleaning your home.

 But could you be guilty of other, not-so-obvious reasons you’re overwhelmed with household tasks?

-6 reasons you can’t keep up with keeping a clean house
+6 reasons you can’t keep up with cleaning your home

 Below are six surprising reasons you can’t keep up with cleaning your home.